Technology 'the way forward' to control UK borders after Brexit - Isle Of Wight Radio

 Chris Green MP, who voted Leave and sits on the influential Science and Technology Committee in the House of Commons, told Sky News: There’s a whole range of different technologies and building a physical wall isn’t going to be enough.

-If Britain can lead the way the way, having new technologies, having new innovation to actually deal with these borders problems, whether it’s at ports or airports, then that’s the way forward.
+If Britain can lead the way, having new technologies, having new innovation to actually deal with these borders problems, whether it’s at ports or airports, then that’s the way forward.

-The UK currently has only one land border, the 310-mile boundary with Ireland.
+The UK has only one land border, the 310-mile boundary with Ireland.

-Both the UK and Ireland governments have said they now want a hard border between the countries.
+The British and Irish governments have said they do not want a hard border.

 There is the unlikely prospect of a hard border between Scotland and the UK if Scotland remains in the single market and the UK does not, a possibility raised by Nicola Sturgeon.